So you’re planning a Barcelona Christmas.

 This restaurant packed with locals is a great place to get escudella stew.

-What stands out here is no-nonsense Catalan food that has an air of authenticity not found in a lot of other restaurants of the same ilk.
+What stands out here is no-nonsense local Catalan food with an air of authenticity not found in a lot of other restaurants of the same ilk.
 The pilota meatballs here are top notch as is the roast beef.
 If you’re not into red meat the fideua noodles with shellfish is top notch.

 The weekday lunch menu (3 courses + drink) is €10.50.

-All public buses on the Barcelona transport network do not change their schedules.
+All public buses on the Barcelona transport network do not change their schedules except on Christmas Eve when the last buses depart at 10 pm.

-Barelona’s hop on hop off bus service doesn’t run on December 25th and January 1st.
+The Barcelona hop on hop off bus doesn’t run on December 25th and January 1st.

 For other dates remember that in winter bus frequency is cut to about every 20-25 minutes.
 The last bus departure from Plaça de Catalunya is at 7 pm – make sure to check at each individual stop for more specific times.